Erwin14k/core-code-BootCamp/README.md

+#### core-code-BootCamp

-# core-code-BootCamp
+# Week 1

 Welcome to this repository!

-# Interpreted And Compiled Programming Languages
+## Interpreted And Compiled Programming Languages
 Interpreted and compiled programming languaes have many differences, in this space I will mention some of theese.
 I think the most important characteristic of the compiled programming languages is that they need to be converted into a machine code, so with this, they trend to be more efficient at execute.
-# Some Examples of Compiled Programming Languages:
+## Some Examples of Compiled Programming Languages:
 - C++
 - C
 - Go
 - Rust

 The interpreted programming languages don´t need a machine code to be compiled, they have the peculiarity that run through a program line by line, so this programming languages execute each command.
-# Some Examples of Interpreted Programming Languages:
+## Some Examples of Interpreted Programming Languages:
 - JavaScript
 - Python
 - Ruby
 - PHP

-# Is Java compiled or interpreted, or both?
+## Is Java compiled or interpreted, or both?
 There is currently a controversy of this topic, because a many people think that java is a compiled language while other people think that is an interpreted language, I think java is a compiled and interpreted  at the same time, we can say that is an hibrid language, because first the source code is compiled into a binary bite-code, this code run on the JVM (Java Virtual Machine) which is usually a software-based interpreter.

-# Pseudocode currency converter
+## Pseudocode currency converter
 Algorithm that will be used to convert dollars (USD) to bitcoin (BTC).

  ``` pseudocode